MbinOrg/mbin/docs/02-admin/01-installation/02-docker.md

 See your running containers via: `docker ps`.

-Then, you should be able to access the new instance via [https://localhost](https://localhost).
+This docker setup comes with built in automatic HTTPS support.
+Assuming you have set up your DNS and port forwarding correctly, then you should be able to access the new instance via your domain.

+> [!NOTE]
+> If you specified `localhost` as your domain, then a self signed HTTPS certificate is provided and you should be able to access your instance here: [https://localhost](https://localhost).

 You can also access RabbitMQ management UI via [http://localhost:15672](http://localhost:15672).

 ### Uploaded media files

 Uploaded media files (e.g. photos uploaded by users) will be stored on the host directory `storage/media`.
-They will be served by the Caddy web server in the `www` container as static files.
+They will be served by the web server in the `php` container as static files.

-Make sure `KBIN_STORAGE_URL` in your `.env` configuration file is set to be `https://yourdomain.tld/media` (assuming you setup Nginx with SSL certificate by now).
+Make sure `KBIN_STORAGE_URL` in your `.env` configuration file is set to be `https://yourdomain.tld/media`.

 You can also serve those media files on another server by mirroring the files at `storage/media` and changing `KBIN_STORAGE_URL` correspondingly.